 Morning drop off can occur across all zones.

 Students from Early Years and Junior Years must be accompanied by an adult when leaving the grounds during school hours.
-If a carer not known to College staff is going to collect a student during school hours, parents need to alert staff beforehand in writing that another person will be collecting their son/daughter.
+If a carer not known to College staff is going to collect a student during school hours, parents need to alert staff beforehand either in writing or via email that another person will be collecting their son/daughter.

 Students must swipe their ID card at Student Reception when leaving the College grounds.